 3. Don’t Expect Perfection

 Surely you know that.

-Honestly expect that you’re going to be re-doing chores to your standards for a while.
+Honestly expect that you’re going to be re-doing chores, like re-sorting and re-folding, to your standards for a while.

 Turn on Pandora.
 Sing and dance.
 Or make a game out of the chores.
 Basically, don’t stress it and let your kid enjoy the tasks instead of making it feel like a chore.